rod-driscoll/essentials-custom-rooms/essentials-basic-room-epi/README.md

 ## Adding presets on system power

-System power is really complex.
+System power is really complex, I haven't documented the process because it was a lot.
+I've tried to move as much code into power driver classes so once you have working code you only need to know where to add code to be triggered on power events.

-* On the touchpanel copy the "Modal" popup from Essentials.
+* On the touchpanel copy the "Modal" and "Notification ribbon" popup from Essentials.
-* Essentials built in rooms start the system when a source is selected from a list, we are going to make it more straightforward.
+* Essentials built-in rooms start the system when a source is selected from a list, which then calls CurrentRoom.RunDefaultPresentRoute().

 * Put a power button on the footer, and give it join 15009, then define uint UiBoolJoin.PowerTogglePress = 15009
 * Make a new TP PowerDriver class and in Setup (Setup is called when a room is assigned to the TP) inset SetSigFalseAction(PowerToggleJoin,PowerButtonPressed); This wil trigger CurrentRoom.RunDefaultPresentRoute(); which will end up calling OnFeedback.FireUpdate(); which is the definition of the room being powered on.
 * Add Audio.SetDefaultLevels(); to the room RunRouteAction.
 This is where we need to recall an actual preset.
-*
+* write more documentation...

-### Notification ribbon
+## Moving forward

-* On the touchpanel copy the "Notification Ribbon" popup from Essentials.
+Next I'll add a display.